MarloesEJ/MarloesEJ/README.md

 # 💫 About Me:
 Im a student at University of Applied Sciences Leiden.
 My study is called informatica interaction technology.
+As part of my study I did a game development track for half a year.
+In this half a year I worked with 6 other people on making a game from start to finishing a demo in Godot.
+For the game I worked on concept art, 3D modeling, programming and special effects.
-I'm currently working on improving my programming skills and learning new languages
+Always working on improving my programming skills and learning new languages, at the moment busy with an intership at GameLab working on a serious game.

 ## 🌐 Socials: